chadwcarlson/metabase/README.md

     database: "db:postgresql"
 ```

 With this relationship defined, the database will now be made accessible to the application on the internal network at `database.internal` with its credentials visible within the [`PLATFORM_RELATIONSHIPS`](https://docs.platform.sh/configuration/services/postgresql.html#relationship) environment variable, which is a base64-encoded JSON object.
-Along with a number of other Metabase-specific environment variables, those credentials are set within the [`.environment`](.environment) file, which is sourced in the application root when the environment starts as well as when logging into that environment over SSH.
+Along with a number of other Metabase-specific environment variables, service credentials are set within the [`.environment`](.environment) file, which is sourced in the application root when the environment starts as well as when logging into that environment over SSH.
 You will notice that this file leverages [jq](https://stedolan.github.io/jq/), a lightweight command-line JSON processor that comes pre-installed on all application containers.

 <hr></details>